TheRealAnonymous008/quartz/content/details/computer science/Data Visualization.md

 	* Define the means to answer the question.
 	* Plan a data visualization to tell the story.
 * Choose an appropriate data visualization tool. (see [here](https://handsondataviz.org/tool-factors.html))
 * *Data and numbers are not necessarily neutral.
-When working with data, ask whose story is being told*
+When working with data, ask whose story is being told*. [[Doublespeak|Data can be used to lie or obfuscate]].
 * **Tell, Show, Why**
 	* Tell the interesting aspects of the data.
 Tell it in the most succinct way possible.
 	* Show visual evidence to support this argument